-For me it was never easy to act normal in social situations.
-I consider myself as socially awkward.
-Since I’m an introvert, it takes me some time to get comfortable with other persons.
+For me it was never easy to act “normal” in social situations.
+I consider myself to be socially awkward.
+Since I’m an introvert, it takes some time for me to get comfortable with other persons.

 Being single forced me to put myself out there or end up as the loner girl no one wants to hang out with.